sonic-net/SONiC/doc/sonic-sub-port-intf-hld.md

 | Number of sub port interfaces per switch                          | 750                       |

 # 8 Port channel renaming
-Linux has the limitation of 16 characters on an interface name.
+Linux has the limitation of 15 characters on an interface name.
 For sub port interface use cases on port channels, we need to redesign the current naming convention for port channels (PortChannelXXXX, 15 characters) to take shorter names (such as, PoXXXX, 6 characters).
+Even when the parent port is a physical port, sub port interface use cases, such as Ethernet128.1024, still exceed the 15-character limit on an interface name.

 # 9 References
 [1] SAI_Proposal_Bridge_port_v0.9.docx https://github.com/opencomputeproject/SAI/blob/master/doc/bridge/SAI_Proposal_Bridge_port_v0.9.docx